zxcvbnius/slate/source/index.md

 > Remember , each message has file size limit <= 5MB

-## List Messages In a Chat Room
+## List Historical Messages

-Use this command to list historic messages in the chat-room.
+When a new user joins a chat room, you may want her to see the historical messages.
+This usually happens in the cases of forum or group chat.
+Use this command to list historic messages.

 ```java